 As a guide, we give examples below of qualifications that our University accepts as alternatives to GCE A Levels.

-At Anglia Ruskin we value the skills of research and independent learning that the Extended Project Qualification is designed to develop and we welcome applications from students offering the Extended Project alongside A levels or equivalent.
+At ARU we value the skills of research and independent learning that the Extended Project Qualification is designed to develop.
+We welcome applications from students offering the Extended Project alongside A levels or equivalent.

 Our offers will usually be expressed using the UCAS tariff.